ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+lapse of more than one hundred and
+eighty years.
+Nenr the grave stood a
+venerable appletree, wheu and by whom
+planted is not known.
+This tree had
+sent two of its main roots into the
+graves of Mr. and Mrs. Williams.
+The
+larger root had pushed its way through
 the earth till it reached tho precise spot
 occupied by the skull of Roger Williams.
 There, making a turn, as if going